An extremal problem on crossing vectors: Background motivation

 \section{Background motivation}

 Let $\cgM(P)$ denote the family of all maximum antichains (that is, antichains of maximum size) in a finite poset $P$.
-The family $\cgM(P)$ is partially ordered by setting $A\le B$ when for every $a\in A$ there is $b\in B$ with $a\le b$ in $P$.
-The family $\cgM(P)$ equipped with this partial order forms a lattice.
-In the following, we are concerned about the order structure of $\cgM(P)$, in particular its width.
+The family $\cgM(P)$ is partially ordered by setting $A\leq B$ when for every $a\in A$ there is $b\in B$ with $a\leq b$ in $P$, or equivalently, when for every $b\in B$ there is $a\in A$ with $a\leq b$ in $P$.
+The family $\cgM(P)$ equipped with this partial order forms a distributive lattice \cite{Dil60}, and every finite distributive lattice is isomorphic to $\cgM(P)$ for some poset $P$ \cite{Koh83}.
+In the following, we are concerned with the order structure of $\cgM(P)$, in particular its width.